Cynosure-North/Debsoc-Website/content/resources/guide-to-australs-format.md

 title: Guide to Australs Format
 cover_image: /uploads/slide1.jpg
 publishDate: 2023-11-09 +13
-excerpt: Australs style debating is the most commonly known in New Zealand.
+summary: Australs style debating is the most commonly known in New Zealand.
 It, or close variants on it, are used often at school level debating.
 ---
 Also known as Schools, Joynt, or Asian Parliamentary.